sst/guide/_chapters/handling-auth-in-serverless-apis.md

       Resource: "arn:aws:dynamodb:us-east-1:*:*"
 ```

 For uploading files, our users will directly upload them to the [S3 bucket]({% link _chapters/create-an-s3-bucket-for-file-uploads.md %}).
-While we'll look at how our frontend React app uploads files later in the guide, in this section we need to make sure that we secure access to it as well.
+While we'll look at how our frontend React app uploads files later in the guide, in this section we need to make sure that we secure access to it.

 ## Authenticated API Architecture